SAI360/Compliance360-API-Documentation/Documentation/Overview.md

 ## Common Uses

 * Employee Import.
 Create or Update one or more C360 Employees.
 See the following sample code for the most efficient manner of doing this.
-[Compliance 360 Import (batch import)](https://github.com/SAIGlobal/Compliance360-Import)
+[Employee Batch Import](https://github.com/SAIGlobal/Compliance360-Import/tree/master/Employee)
 * Incident Import.
 Create or Update one or more C360 Incidents.
 See the following sample code for the most efficient manner of doing this.
-[Compliance 360 Import (batch import)](https://github.com/SAIGlobal/Compliance360-Import)
+[Incident Batch Import](https://github.com/SAIGlobal/Compliance360-Import/tree/master/Incident)

 ## API Support
 If you are having a problem with a specific call returning unexpected results, contact SAI30 Support by sending an email to support@sai360.com.